integritee-network/book/src/use_case_cdn.md

 # Use Case CDN Subscriptions

-substraTEE could be used to restrict (narrow- or broadband) content delivery to paying users.
+Integritee could be used to restrict (narrow- or broadband) content delivery to paying users.
 Examples could be blogs, articles, video streaming, video on-demand, music streaming or on-deman aso.

-## Basic substraTEE application for CDN
+## Basic Integritee application for CDN

 * Subscriptions are managed on-chain, as are payments (can be flat subscription fees or pay-per-use)
 * substraTEE-worker holds the content-encryption key pair (CEK).
 Only the worker enclave(s) can read this RSA private key.